joeyaflores/joeyaflores/README.md

 - 👋 Hi, I’m @joeyaflores
-- 👀 I’m interested in software development and network security.
+- 👀 I’m a Software Engineer at Herzog Technologies Inc,.
 - 📫 How to reach me: joeyflores74@gmail.com
+- LinkedIn: www.linkedin.com/in/joeyaflores/